sanyaade-teachings/pippi/readme.md

 If you're trying the experimental `pyaudio` support, you may need to install `portaudio` on your system first.

-To use optional MIDI support with the interactive features you will need to install `pygame` via `pip`.

 When you have the dependencies you selected installed, from the root of the pippi repository run:

     python setup.py install